yash-dani/yash-dani/README.md

 # Hey, it's Yash 👋

 I'm a software engineering student at uWaterloo who's constantly making things.
 Excited you found my corner of the internet!

-I'm looking for an internship from January 2021 onwards.
-If you're interested, let's talk 👀

 ## 👨🏾‍💻 Current Work
   * Building [tl;dr papers](https://tldrpapers.com) for 10,000 monthly users 👀